binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

-## Sixth Amendment Confrontation Clause and Hearsay in Criminal Cases
+## Sixth Amendment Confrontation Clause

-In all **criminal prosecutions**, the accused shall enjoy the right ... to be confronted with the witnesses against him.
-6th Amendment. [^38]
+In all **criminal prosecutions**, the accused shall enjoy the right ... to be confronted with the witnesses against him. [^38]

-Since *Crawford* (2004),[^40] **Testimonial** statements cannot be introduced against a criminal defendant unless the declarant testifies at trial or the defendant had a prior opportunity to cross examine the declarant about the statement.
-A testimonial statement is a formal declaration or affirmation made for the purpose of establishing a fact which the declarant would reasonably expect to be used in a criminal investigation or prosecution. [^39] A statement of opposing party used against the defendant including statements by co-conspirators is never excluded by the confrontation clause.
-General business records are not testimonial so they are not protected by the confrontation clause.
-The court in *Davis* (2006)[^41] ruled that statements are **non-testimonial** when theprimary purpose of a police interrogation is to enable police assistanceto meet an ongoing emergency.[^42]
+The Court in *Crawford* (2004)[^39] ruled that the 6th Amendment confrontation clause bars **Testimonial** statements against a criminal defendant unless the declarant testifies at trial or the defendant had a prior opportunity to cross examine the declarant.
+A testimonial statement is a formal declaration or affirmation made for the purpose of establishing a fact which the declarant would reasonably expect to be used in a criminal investigation or prosecution. [^40] The court in *Davis* (2006)[^41] ruled that statements are **non-testimonial** when theprimary purpose of a police interrogation is to enable police assistancefor meeting an ongoing emergency.[^42]

 **Steps of analysis:**